 Have you ever been driving the speed limit on a highway and noticed other cars flying by as if you were standing still?
 Hanging out in the “slow lane” can make you feel like you’re one of those pokey, “older” drivers.

 But we’re mature now, not old, right?
 We know that there is no need to rush so much because life is already too short.
 In a fast-paced world, there is value to slowing down and enjoying the scenery.
 The same is true of our yoga practice.

-In my last post, “Chillax,” I described how slower forms of yoga help us develop interoception, a key skill for resiliency.
-Today let’s look at how slow-lane yoga also promotes neuroplasticity and reduces inflammation.
+Slower forms of yoga help us develop interoception, a key skill for resiliency.
+They also promote neuroplasticity, improve memory and attention, and reduce stress induced inflammation.

-In the neuroscience world, scientists are fond of saying that “neurons that fire together, wire together.”
-In other words, when we employ multiple areas of our brain to complete a task, the connection between these areas becomes stronger each time we do that task.
+In the world of neuroscience, scientists say that “neurons that fire together, wire together.”
+In other words, when we employ multiple areas of our brain to complete a task, the connection between these areas becomes stronger each time we do that activity.
 Research from the National Institute of Health suggest that slow yoga practices also strengthen connections within the brain in several ways.

 The second key brain region altered by slow, mindful yoga is the left forebrain, or left hemisphere of the cerebrum.
 Research shows that yoga practitioners have more gray matter in this area.
 Why is this significant?
 More gray matter signifies greater activation of this area which corresponds with three essential characteristic of resilient people: self-regulation, pro-social behavior and a positive outlook.